ChapelR/custom-macros-for-sugarcube-2/readme.md

 If none of those common solutions help you with the problem, open an issue here on the repo.
 Be sure to tell me the exact version of SugarCube (found in the `Change story format` menu option in Twine 2) and the exact version of your compiler (for Twine 2, the bottom right on the story list).

-Also try to screen grab or copy/paste any specific error messages.
+Also try to screen grab or copy/paste any specific error messages, and provide sample code or steps to reproduce the issue.

 ### General Troubleshooting